Culinard: Awards

 Culinard was named among the nation's best culinary programs in 2011 by Chef2chef a culinary web portal.

 Restaurants

 Culinard operated four public restaurants that are teaching establishments for the staff of professional chefs to provide a learning lab environment for the culinary and pastry arts students.
 The Café at Cahaba Grand is located in the Cahaba Grand Conference Center in Birmingham, Alabama and used to offer a full hot breakfast and lunch daily.
 The Café at Innovation Depot is a 3,700-square-foot European-style bakery that was open to the public and featured baked goods, gelato and catering services.
 Century Restaurant and Bar is located in the 98-year-old Tutwiler Hotel in Birmingham, Alabama.
 Kitchen on George, located in the Oakleigh Historic District of Mobile, Alabama, offered fresh, contemporary American food in a casual atmosphere.

 Accreditation

 Culinard is a college formerly accredited by the ACICS and its programs are accredited by the American Culinary Federation.

-Notable alumni

-Dr. Luis Pineda, an oncology/hematology physician in Birmingham, Alabama.
-Pineda is the author of Prescription to Taste: A Cooking Guide for Cancer Patients.
-He also conducts "Cooking with Cancer" programs at various venues across the U.S.

-Chef Guy Rogers of The Colony of the Grand Hotel Marriott Resort in Point Clear, Alabama; Chef Eric Helfinstine with 7 Place Café in Clanton, Alabama; Daniel Millsap of Bistro Aix in Jacksonville, Florida; and Executive Chef Carl Tilley of Kitchen on George, Mobile, AL who is the 2014 Lagniappe Magazine Best Chef.